Alphabet (NASDAQ:GOOGL) PT Raised to $200.00

-Alphabet (NASDAQ:GOOGL – Get Free Report) had its price target raised by analysts at JPMorgan Chase & Co. from $165.00 to $200.00 in a report released on Friday, Benzinga reports.
-The firm presently has an “overweight” rating on the information services provider’s stock.
-JPMorgan Chase & Co.‘s price objective would suggest a potential upside of 16.42% from the stock’s previous close.
+Alphabet (NASDAQ:GOOGL – Get Free Report) had its target price lifted by analysts at Raymond James from $160.00 to $200.00 in a report issued on Friday, Benzinga reports.
+The brokerage currently has an “outperform” rating on the information services provider’s stock.
+Raymond James’ price objective would suggest a potential upside of 16.73% from the company’s previous close.

-A number of other brokerages also recently issued reports on GOOGL.
-Truist Financial raised their price objective on Alphabet from $158.00 to $170.00 and gave the stock a “buy” rating in a research report on Wednesday, April 17th.
-Citigroup lifted their price target on Alphabet from $168.00 to $190.00 and gave the stock a “buy” rating in a research report on Friday.
-Piper Sandler reissued an “overweight” rating and issued a $200.00 target price (up previously from $160.00) on shares of Alphabet in a report on Friday.
-Barclays boosted their target price on Alphabet from $173.00 to $200.00 and gave the stock an “overweight” rating in a research report on Friday.
-Finally, Stifel Nicolaus upped their target price on Alphabet from $174.00 to $196.00 and gave the company a “buy” rating in a research note on Friday.
-Five equities research analysts have rated the stock with a hold rating, twenty-nine have assigned a buy rating and two have issued a strong buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $178.32.
+A number of other brokerages have also recently commented on GOOGL.
+UBS Group upped their price target on shares of Alphabet from $150.00 to $166.00 and gave the company a “neutral” rating in a research note on Tuesday, April 16th.
+Wells Fargo & Company lifted their target price on shares of Alphabet from $141.00 to $168.00 and gave the company an “equal weight” rating in a research report on Friday.
+KeyCorp increased their price objective on Alphabet from $165.00 to $175.00 and gave the company an “overweight” rating in a research report on Monday.
+Wedbush boosted their price objective on shares of Alphabet from $175.00 to $205.00 and gave the stock an “outperform” rating in a report on Friday.
+Finally, Truist Financial increased their target price on Alphabet from $170.00 to $190.00 and gave the company a “buy” rating in a report on Friday.
+Five equities research analysts have rated the stock with a hold rating, twenty-nine have given a buy rating and two have given a strong buy rating to the stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $185.18.

-Alphabet (NASDAQ:GOOGL – Get Free Report) last announced its quarterly earnings results on Tuesday, January 30th.
-The information services provider reported $1.64 EPS for the quarter, beating the consensus estimate of $1.60 by $0.04.
+Alphabet (NASDAQ:GOOGL – Get Free Report) last posted its quarterly earnings data on Tuesday, January 30th.
+The information services provider reported $1.64 earnings per share for the quarter, topping the consensus estimate of $1.60 by $0.04.
+The business had revenue of $86.31 billion for the quarter, compared to analysts’ expectations of $70.77 billion.
 Alphabet had a return on equity of 27.22% and a net margin of 24.01%.
-The firm had revenue of $86.31 billion for the quarter, compared to analyst estimates of $70.77 billion.
-During the same quarter last year, the firm posted $1.05 earnings per share.
-Analysts forecast that Alphabet will post 6.78 earnings per share for the current fiscal year.
+During the same quarter in the previous year, the firm earned $1.05 earnings per share.
+Equities analysts predict that Alphabet will post 6.78 earnings per share for the current year.

-In related news, CEO Sundar Pichai sold 22,500 shares of the company’s stock in a transaction dated Wednesday, April 17th.
-The shares were sold at an average price of $157.41, for a total value of $3,541,725.00.
-Following the sale, the chief executive officer now owns 2,303,011 shares in the company, valued at approximately $362,516,961.51.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-In other Alphabet news, CFO Ruth Porat sold 48,077 shares of the company’s stock in a transaction dated Friday, March 8th.
-The shares were sold at an average price of $137.22, for a total value of $6,597,125.94.
-Following the completion of the sale, the chief financial officer now directly owns 1,777,106 shares of the company’s stock, valued at approximately $243,854,485.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Sundar Pichai sold 22,500 shares of the company’s stock in a transaction dated Wednesday, April 17th.
-The stock was sold at an average price of $157.41, for a total transaction of $3,541,725.00.
-Following the completion of the sale, the chief executive officer now directly owns 2,303,011 shares of the company’s stock, valued at $362,516,961.51.
+In other Alphabet news, CEO Sundar Pichai sold 22,500 shares of the business’s stock in a transaction dated Wednesday, February 7th.
+The stock was sold at an average price of $146.29, for a total transaction of $3,291,525.00.
+Following the completion of the sale, the chief executive officer now owns 2,377,691 shares of the company’s stock, valued at $347,832,416.39.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, CEO Sundar Pichai sold 22,500 shares of the company’s stock in a transaction that occurred on Wednesday, February 7th.
+The stock was sold at an average price of $146.29, for a total transaction of $3,291,525.00.
+Following the sale, the chief executive officer now directly owns 2,377,691 shares of the company’s stock, valued at approximately $347,832,416.39.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Frances Arnold sold 230 shares of Alphabet stock in a transaction dated Tuesday, January 30th.
+The stock was sold at an average price of $154.06, for a total value of $35,433.80.
+Following the completion of the transaction, the director now owns 15,104 shares of the company’s stock, valued at approximately $2,326,922.24.
 The disclosure for this sale can be found here.
-Insiders have sold 251,339 shares of company stock worth $36,377,482 in the last quarter.
-Insiders own 0.88% of the company’s stock.
+Insiders sold 251,339 shares of company stock valued at $36,377,482 in the last quarter.
+0.88% of the stock is currently owned by insiders.

 Alphabet Inc offers various products and platforms in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment provides products and services, including ads, Android, Chrome, devices, Gmail, Google Drive, Google Maps, Google Photos, Google Play, Search, and YouTube.